 The Project Safety Net Community Collaborative includes mental health organizations, nonprofits, youth organizations, faith organizations, individuals, PAUSD and the City of Palo Alto staff to realize the mission of Project Safety Net.

-- Brenda Carrillo – Director of Student Services, Palo Alto Unified School District
+- Lissette Morre-Guerra (PSN Co-Chair) – Student Services Coordinator, Palo Alto Unified School District

 - Christine Tam – Director of School and Community Based Services, Adolescent Counseling Services